Applying for Technical Assistance

-For more information about our TA application process, please contact firstname.lastname@example.org.
+For more information about receiving technical assistance, please contact firstname.lastname@example.org.
 Cities interested in receiving GPL technical assistance with establishing Strategic Procurement Systems or Results-Driven Contracting through the What Works Cities Initiative should see the WWC site here for additional information on certification and technical assistance.
 The application from a previous GPL national competition is available for reference here.

 The Harvard Kennedy School Government Performance Lab provides pro bono government-side technical assistance to state and local partners.
 This assistance includes an average of 12-15 months of technical services to help guide government partners through the programmatic, budgetary, regulatory and procurement processes of project development and is comprised of these core components: